imhotepper/polymer_ing/_slides/1. Introduction/setup.md

 > specs that allow for the creation of reusable widgets or components
 > in web documents and web applications.

+---

+## Web Components
+Web Components consist of 4 main features:

+* Custom Elements - APIs to define new HTML elements
+* Shadow DOM - Encapsulated DOM and styling, with composition
+* HTML Imports - Declarative methods of importing HTML documents into other documents
+* HTML Templates - The template tag, which allows documents to contain inert chunks of DOM

+These features can be used separately or all together
 ### Browser compatibility
 The Polymer library and the Polymer App Toolbox work in all major browsers
 <div style="display:flex;justify-content:center;">